harlan-zw/nuxt-link-checker/README.md

 ```

-### Set host
+### Set host (optional)

-You'll need to provide the host of your site in order to generate the sitemap.xml.
+You'll need to provide the host of your site so that the crawler can resolve absolute URLs that may be internal.

 ```ts
 export default defineNuxtConfig({